Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The secret of happiness is not in doing what you like but in liking what you have to do."
+> "People seldom do what they believe in.
+They do what is convenient, then repent."
-> — **Sathya Sai Baba**
+> — **Bob Dylan**

 ---